makeworld-the-better-one/fmrl/spec.md

 Any field can be missing, empty, or null and the user data will still be valid.
 Therefore, `{}` is a valid status, there just isn't much going on.

 Clients MUST support setting and getting all the fields above.
-Servers MAY choose to not support some, like avatars or emoji, and silently drop those fields when they are attempted to be set.
+Servers MAY choose to not support some, like avatars or emoji.
 So any of the field-specific requirements below for servers only apply if servers choose to support that field.
 Servers SHOULD support all fields, however.

 ### `avatar`